Feature comparison

 Google Docs Voice Typing is a feature inside Google Docs.
 It works well there, but only there.
 If you switch to Slack, an email client, VS Code, a terminal, or any other app, you lose dictation entirely.
 You have to copy text out of a Google Doc and paste it where you actually need it.

 EnviousWispr is a system-wide dictation tool.
-Hold a hotkey, speak, and the transcribed text is pasted directly into whatever text field has focus.
+Hold a keybind, speak, and the transcribed text is pasted directly into whatever text field has focus.
 It works in every macOS application: native apps, Electron apps, web browsers, terminals, IDEs, messaging tools.
 There is no copy-paste detour.

 For people who write in many apps throughout the day, this is the core difference.
 Dictation should follow you across your workflow, not lock you into one browser tab.